-[Bought cheap on Amazon US to qualify for super saver shipping.]
+[Bought cheap on Amazon USA to qualify for super saver shipping.]

 Measuring the World by Daniel Kehlmann: “Whenever things were frightening, it was a good idea to measure them.”
 This is a delightful historical picaresque about two late-eighteenth-century German scientists: Alexander von Humboldt, who valiantly explored South America and the Russian steppes, and Carl Friedrich Gauss, a misanthropic mathematician whose true genius wasn’t fully realized in his surveying and astronomical work.
 Both difficult in their own way, the men represent different models for how to do science: an adventurous one who goes on journeys of discovery, and one who stays at home looking at what’s right under his nose.
 I especially loved Gauss’s hot-air balloon ride and Humboldt’s attempt to summit a mountain.
 The lack of speech marks somehow adds to the dry wit.

-[Purchased via a donation at Book-Cycle of Exeter.]
+[Purchased via a donation to the Book-Cycle of Exeter.]

 We’ve been back from our European trip for over a week already, but I haven’t been up to writing until now.
 Partially this is because I’ve had a mild stomach bug that has left me feeling yucky and like I don’t want to spend any more time at a computer than is absolutely necessary for my work; partially it’s because I’ve just been a bit blue.
 Granted, it’s nice to be back where all the signs and announcements are in English and I don’t have to worry about making myself understood.
 Still, gloom over Brexit has combined with the usual letdown of coming back from an amazing vacation and resuming normal life to make this a ho-hum sort of week.
 Nonetheless, I want to get back into the rhythm of blogging and give a quick rundown of the books I read while I was away.